 16- The Dead Shoe Test Fails

-Check if your shoe is bendable from the forefront towards its back.
-This would suggest that the shock-absorbing ability of the shoe is fading and you need to replace your running shoes.
+Check if your shoe is bendable from the forefront toward its back.
+This would suggest that the shock-absorbing ability of the shoe is fading, and you need to replace your running shoes.
 When you do this test with your thumb, your shoe must show resistance if it’s durable and robust enough.

 If your feet keep waggling inwards while you run, you are highly prone to suffer from tendinitis – tendon inflammation.
 Tendons can become sore inside the ankles or outside your feet.
-To prevent this condition from happening, runners are advised to purchase a supportive shoe with adequate cushioning, prevent injuries, and make their ride more comfortable.
+To prevent this condition from happening, runners are advised to purchase a supportive shoe with adequate cushioning to help prevent injuries and make their ride more comfortable.

 18- Unsupported Heels

 Planter’s warts develop due to being infected by the HPV virus and are not seen as easily as the other corns and calluses.
-They start affecting the feet by causing pain and forming some corns around.
+They start affecting the feet by causing pain and forming some corn around them.
 Warts occur due to bacterial infections and impose pressure on runners’ feet.
-Although warts can be treated on their own, if you see some calluses that cause you difficult pain, it is better to contact a podiatrist to prescribe effective medications.
+Although warts can be treated independently, if you see some calluses that cause you difficult pain, it is better to contact a podiatrist to prescribe effective medications.

-Your feet carry your entire body weight and always feel the results of any weight loss or gain.
+Your feet carry your entire body weight, and you always feel the results of any weight loss or gain.
 This is because your foot muscles expand or contract for every 10 pounds you lose or gain.
-So, if you lost or gained weight, make sure to get new suitable running shoes.
+So, if you lost or gained weight, make sure to get change your running shoes.
 Also, orthotics are used to reduce the pain that your foot feels after losing or gaining weight.

 Your feet are influenced by the overarching conditions that you suffer from.
 For example, diabetes affects the inflow of blood in your cells and leads to nerve pain and muscle disorders.
 The feet of pregnant women are also prone to be influenced by the pregnancy hormones released during this period.